beast911/Shijing/README.md

 # Shijing
-Collection of beautiful Chinese poems
+Collection of beautiful Chinese poems in a WeChat mini program